storj/docs/Uplink-CLI.md

 - Encryption passphrase: The passphrase you choose in order to encrypt your objects.
 Keep this secret and safe.
 This passphrase will grant you access to all of your objects, and if you lose it, you will not be able to recover your objects.

-You are now ready to interact with your objects on the Tardigrade Network!
+You are now ready to interact with your objects on the Storj DCS Network!

 ## Usage

 The `uplink` command has a number of operations that can be performed, such as:

  * `cat` - output an object to standard out
- * `cp` - copy an object from outside of Tardigrade to inside or vice versa
+ * `cp` - copy an object from outside of Storj DCS to inside or vice versa
- * `ls` - list buckets or objects on your Tardigrade project
+ * `ls` - list buckets or objects on your Storj DCS project
  * `mb` - make a new bucket
- * `put` - writes data from standard in to an object on your Tardigrade project
+ * `put` - writes data from standard in to an object on your Storj DCS project
  * `rb` - remove a bucket
  * `rm` - remove an object
  * `share` - share an object